zephyr22/zephyr22/README.md

 This is my hub for examples of my work related to Python, SQL, Machine Learning, and whatever else interests me.

+#### Notebooks
+This folder contains jupyter notebooks that go over the basics of data loading, cleaning, and creating models using standard python libraries.

+#### Price is Right
+This folder contains an example of web scraping.
+It scrapes The Price is Right Episode Guide pages found here: https://tpirepguide.com/ and specifically looks only for the Showcase Showdown sections.
+For information on the portion of this show see: https://priceisright.fandom.com/wiki/Showcase_Showdown

 <!---
 zephyr22/zephyr22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.